 It’s a great place to browse and pick up something nice for your humble abode.
 They have so many gift options that are perfect for celebrating a special occasion too.

 Situated amongst the hustle and bustle of George’s Street, San Lorenzo’s is a modern Italian restaurant with a New York twist.
 Most renowned for their all-day brunch offerings (coco pop French toast, anyone?), they’re now offering a new 3-course dinner menu priced at €44.95 per person.
 We went for lots of seafood during our visit, which is something San Lorenzo’s do well.
 We sampled Scallops Al Forno, Scampi Alla Busara, a fantastic Halibut main, and their signature Zabaglione dessert.
 Don’t forget to wash your meal down with a refreshing cocktail (the margaritas are to die for), or a glass of vino or prosecco!
 It’s a perfectly atmospheric, intimate setting for a dinner in the city centre, either for a date night or with a group of mates.

 Head to Kildare Street to continue your culture fix by visiting the permanent WB Yeats exhibition at the National Library of Ireland, and then enjoy the National Museum of Archaeology next door!
-The National Gallery of Ireland is nearby too, along with the Science Gallery and the Book of Kells, both at Trinity College.
+The National Gallery of Ireland is nearby too, along with the Book of Kells at Trinity College.

 If Powerscourt isn’t enough for you, the adjacent Grafton Street quarter has some of the best shopping streets in the city!
 Stephen’s Green Shopping Centre, Wicklow Street, Grafton Street and South Anne Street are all great places to browse, along with George’s Street Arcade.